Arts,Crafts & Culture /

 Always eclectic in outlook with her naturally sweet voice, and talent augmented by a capacity to assimilate, she was well versed in nuances of Western classical music (she thought Beethoven's Moonlight Sonata was something akin to the Indian tradition), appreciated light classical music -- with her favourites including Noor Jehan, Begum Akhtar and especially Jagjit Singh, whom she admitted to liking watching on TV.

-But for all her innovations, Amonkar, who passed away late Monday, a week before her 85th birthday, never went down the Bollywood path - regularly.
+But for all her innovations, Amonkar, who passed away on 3 April 2017 at 84 years, a week before her 85th birthday on April 10th, never went down the Bollywood path - regularly.

 She had been convinced to do the title song for V. Shantaram's "Geet Gaya Pattharon Ne" (1964) but this had angered her mother, who had taught her Indian classical music was sacred.
 According to T.J.S.
 George's biography of M.S.
 Subbalakhmi, Amonkar recalled her mother telling her that if she wanted to enter the film industry, the purpose of her teaching would not be served and that she "might gain money and fame but lose much more".